craigers521/twitter_bot/README.md

-# twitter_bot
+## twitter_bot
+#### PURPOSE:
+to make it appear like I'm active on twitter by tweeting canned madlib style responses.

-### USAGE:
+#### USAGE:

 add keys, tokens, secrets to secret.yaml file in local directory to load into python execute script to arbitrarily tweet some buzzwords about what you are working on.

 ###### *secrets.yaml format:*